go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ## Using `logrotate` instead of built-in log rotation

-Gitea includes built-in log rotation mechanism, which should be enough for most deployments.
-However, if you instead want to use `logrotate` program:
+Gitea includes built-in log rotation, which should be enough for most deployments.
+However, if you instead want to use the `logrotate` program:

--  Disable built-in log rotation by set `LOG_ROTATE` to false on your `app.ini`.
+-  Disable built-in log rotation by setting `LOG_ROTATE` to false in your `app.ini`.
 -  Install `logrotate`.
 -  Configure `logrotate` to match your deployment requirements, see `man 8 logrotate` for configuration syntax details.
-In particular, use `copytruncate` option instead of restarting Gitea within `postrotate/endscript` block.
-Ensure that your configurations apply to all files emitted by Gitea loggers as described on above sections.
+In particular, use the `copytruncate` option instead of restarting Gitea within the `postrotate/endscript` block.
+Ensure that your configurations apply to all files emitted by Gitea loggers as described in the above sections.
 -  Always do `logrotate /etc/logrotate.conf --dry-run` to test your configurations.

 The next `logrotate` jobs will include your configurations, so no restart is needed.